alancameronwills/localmap/README.md

 42. Key for tags.
 14. Filter map to tag.
 14. User-created tags.
+14. Sound clips don't play during a repeat of a slideshow.
 15. Projects.
 Authors always work in the context of a project.
 Map points you add are always assigned to that project.
 The project is set by the URI: when you share the map with others, you send them a link that includes the project.
 On entering the bare URI without a project, you get to choose from current projects, or enter a new one.
 15. Tags are defined per project.
 16. Lightbox: Swipe left/right on tablet/phone.